Nature Study by Laurel Dodge

 Website price: $15.00

-The author writes from a lifetime of experience of exploring nature as a child, introducing nature study with her homeschooled children, and as an expert in environmental studies, (see top of the page for more information).
+The author writes from a lifetime of experience, from exploring nature as a child to introducing nature study with her homeschooled children, and as an expert in environmental studies (see the top of the page for more information).

 “Laurel Dodge loves nature as she does her children.
-What makes this book special is that the wonders of nature and wonders of childhood are artfully intertwined.
-Laurel makes each experience in the wild a “personal one”, bringing the reader along on the walk and making it all the more meaningful.” – Lynn Hamlen, Executive Director, Darien Nature Center, CT
+What makes this book special is that the wonders of nature and the wonders of childhood are artfully intertwined.
+Laurel makes each experience in the wild a personal one, bringing readers along on the walk and making it all the more meaningful.” – Lynn Hamlen, Executive Director, Darien Nature Center, CT

 You are viewing Home-based Switch to school-based